mpv-player/mpv/DOCS/man/options.rst

     Same as ``--stream-capture``, but do not start playback.
 Instead, the entire file is dumped.

+``--stream-lavf-o=opt1=value1,opt2=value2,...``
+    Set AVOptions on streams opened with libavformat.
+Unknown or misspelled options are silently ignored.
+(They are mentioned in the terminal output in verbose mode, i.e. ``--v``.
+In general we can't print errors, because other options such as e.g. user agent are not available with all protocols, and printing errors for unknown options would end up being too noisy.)

 ``--playlist=<filename>``
     Play files according to a playlist file (Supports some common formats.If no format is detected, t will be treated as list of files, separated by